OpportuniDev/Excel-Nexus/README.md

 1.The python script was not built with a way to delete files so the process must be terminated in order to perform a cleanup

 2. As stated in the explanation of the ClientUpdater, it is important that the end user has "Trust access to the VBA project object model" checked for only the duration of the update.

+3.Telemetry may not work for larger companies due to CDO triggering IT flags or if you can't generate an application password on your email platform.